Time zone: UTC/GMT +01:00

-For those who love happily ever afters or simply want to take a walk down history lane, Czechia is an ideal holiday destination.
+If you love happily ever afters or simply want to take a walk through history, Czechiais an ideal holiday destination.
 Located at the geographic center of Europe, this lovely country contains a vast amount of castles and other architectural treasures, as well as beautiful forests and mountains to match.

 The country’s capital and largest city is Praha, better known as Prague.
 It is one of Europe’s premier tourist destinations, and its beautiful historical core is listed as a UNESCO World Heritage Site.
 Actually, the Czech Republic is home to 12 UNESCO sites, including Kutná Hora and the nearby “bone church,” Sedlec Ossuary.

 Be sure to make your way to Brno, the largest city in Moravia, if for no other reason than to tour Villa Tugendhat, a unique house that was the prototype of modern architecture.
 If you love the outdoors, Bohemian Switzerland offers memorable hiking, then soothe any sore muscles in Karlovy Vary, a traditional spa town in West Bohemia.